VincyZed/SideQick/README.md

     - On the ESQ-1, OS version 3.5 or newer is required to access hidden waveforms, even through SideQick.
 More on that [here](http://buchty.net/ensoniq/hidden-wave.html).

 # Next on the To Do List:
+- CI/CD (GitHub Actions) to provide a binary
 - Full compatibility with macOS and Linux
 - Seamless patch management: Implementation of easy program/bank request, loading and saving (.syx)